"Transfer All Your Assets

 By D. M. Williams

 April 9, 2004

 NOTE: A judge in Canada finally awarded half of an estate to a family whose father willed his estate to PCG.
 The 12-6-02 court case (2002 BCSC 1703 Flurry v.
 Fuller et al) and the 4-20-04 court case (2004 BCCA 218 Fuller v.
 Fuller) have since been removed from the web, but we saved a mirror of the originals.
-If you need these emailed to you, please email us as we can send both in Rich Text Format (RTF), or the 2004 one can be emailed as a Mime Html (MHT) file if your browser supports it.
 (Interestingly enough, Flurry was executor of the 1997 will, and the judge in this case said he should have stepped down because he is the same as the PCG, and not a disinterested party.)
 A link to the 4-20-04 case (2004 BCCA 218) is here.

 Another Estate Rip-Off (2005 lengthy letter to ESN)

 Father Willing His Estate to PCG (2001 letter to ESN)